-No difference in channel catfish mean CPUE between paired bait trials was observed in Pool 8.
+No difference in channel catfish mean CPUE between paired bait trials were observed in the Pool 8 study reach in the 2012-2013 study.
 The design of the study, which considered existing catch rate data and its variance, assured sufficient power to detect a stated effect size at a stated level of confidence.
-Thus, for Pool 8, we conclude that both baits produce comparable catches of channel catfish in large hoop nets fished using standard methods (Gutreuter et al. 1995).
-This conclusion supports use of the alternative bait (Mercer) when it becomes necessary and we consider the assessment complete for the Pool 8 study area.
+Thus, for Pool 8, we can definitively conclude that both baits, as fished procedurally in the study, produce comparable catches of target organisms in large hoop net methods used as part of LTRMPs standardized fish community assessments (Gutreuter et al., 1995).
+This conclusion supports transitioning to the alternative bait (Mercer) when it becomes necessary.

-Similarly, no difference in channel catfish mean CPUE between paired bait trials was observed in the Open River.
-However, several issues preclude a definitive conclusion on bait effects on catch for the Open River.
-First, drought conditions resulted in 16% fewer samples than intended due to issues with deploying hoop nets to meet LTRMP standards (Gutreuter et al. 1995).
-Secondly, catches during the 2012 assessment were much more variable that historically observed, perhaps also a consequence of low flow and river stages through the drought period.
-Post hoc power assessments demonstrated that the intended power of the sampling design was compromised by these issues.
-Thus, while formal tests revealed no difference in catch between the bait types in the Open River study area, our power to detect this difference was insufficient to draw definitive conclusions.
+Similarly, no differences in channel catfish mean CPUE between paired bait trials were observed in the Open River study locality during the 2012-2013 study.
+However, several issues preclude a definitive conclusion on bait effects on catch for the Open River locality at that time.
+First, due to drought issues, pre-defined sampling requirements to achieve a stated effect size at a given level of confidence, were compromised.
+Drought conditions resulted in 16% fewer samples than intended due to standardized procedure issues with deploying LTRMP compliant hoop net sets (Gutreuter et al., 1995).
+Secondly, catches during the 2012 assessment were much more variable that historically observed, and upon which sample size requirements were determined a priori, perhaps also a consequence of low flow and river stages through the drought period.
+Correspondingly, post hoc power assessments demonstrated that the intended power of the sampling design was substantially compromised by these issues.
+Thus, while formal tests revealed no differences in catch between the bait types in the Open River study area in 2012-2013, our power to detect these differences given the study data were insufficient to draw definitive conclusions.

 The Open River study location was chosen to maximize differences in flow environments across the study.
 However, given the drought in 2012, this study objective was at least partially compromised.
-The drought likely had a much more pronounced effect in the Open River (unimpounded) reach than in the pool reaches, and certainly more so than in Pool 8.
-Given the unusual circumstance of the drought of 2012, we recommend repeating the Open River study again in 2013.
-The sample design in 2013 should incorporate the 2012 data in calculating required sample size, given the unprecedented variation observed in 2012 at the Open River study locality.
-The nets are on hand and repeating the study in 2013 would only require buying more Mercer baits, and minimal commitments of field staff time, because test nets are fished concurrently with standard LTRMP samples.
+The drought likely had a much more pronounced effect in the Open River (unimpounded) reach than in the pool reaches, and certainly more so than the Pool 8 study locality.
+Given the unusual circumstance of the drought of 2012-2013, we repeated the Open River study again in 2012-2013, considering the assessment complete for the Pool 8 study area.
+As a consequence, the 2013-2014 follow-up study in the Open River reach resulted in much stronger conclusions.
+While post hoc power assessments, coupled with historic low catch rates, were less than ideal based upon our sampling and analytic designs, no bait effect was found, and post hoc power assessments revealed that this conclusion is reasonable (though less definitive than planned and prescribed by the study design).
+Thus, when market forces dictate (likely in the 2014-2015 field season), the UMRR LTRMP Fish Component can transition to the alternate bean cake source.